 With the country in lock-down and all sport, including athletics(?!) on hold, you could be forgiven for heading for a pit of despair; no group training, no banter, no competition!!!

 Fear not, because OpenTrack, alongside the sport’s forever hard-working officials and volunteers, have got you covered … VIRTUAL RACING.

 Already in action from the 21st March, Thames Hare & Hounds hosted a inter-club 5km race whilst Belgrave Harriers and Herne Hill Harriers hosted a virtual 12-Stage between them.
-As we speak, races that would otherwise be cancelled are going virtual, hosted on OpenTrack.
+On 4th April, the Virtual National Road Relay went ahead, getting 5000 entries.
+And from 22 April, we’re opening our platform to the whole of the UK, thanks to support from the four Home Country Athletics Federation.
+All over the world, races that would otherwise be cancelled are going virtual, hosted on OpenTrack.